Last Updated on January 11, 2023 by DMEditor

 As the orders subsequently start streaming in, you’ll be able to coordinate the corresponding processes from Square’s web dashboard.
 Unfortunately, this order management functionality does not extend to Square’s mobile app.

 On the bright side, even when you’re not managing the orders, you’ll be pleased that Square comes with automatic data syncing.
 It monitors all your items to update the inventory the moment a change or sale occurs.
-Any resultant update usually reflects across the board, even on your Square POS.
+Any resultant update usually reflects across the board, even on your Square POS system.

 When the inventory is depleted, you may wish to upload numerous products as fast as possible.
 In such a case, capitalizing on Square’s CSV support will help you save time by importing all of them simultaneously.
 And yes, the vice versa also applies- by exporting through CSV.

-At the end of the day, all business owners want to review sales numbers and the corresponding customer details.
+At the end of the day, all business owner types want to review sales numbers and the corresponding customer details.
 And for that, Square generates business reports with the relevant online store information.
 All that can be accessed right from the primary dashboard.

 Fair enough.
 But, how far can you extend the store by embedding other features?